Space Curve

 return 0 unless $xstu->isFormula;

-Then, we check that the student’s answers satisfy the parametric equation.
+Then, it checks that the student answers satisfy the curve equation.

 BEGIN_PGML